Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Results

-We next derive the relationship between PTD-TE and network coupling strength by considering a two-neuron network with a unidirectional connection ($X\rightarrow Y$).
-To simplify the notation, we first map each binary number sequence of $y_{n}^{(k)}$ and $x_{n-\tau}^{(l)}$ in Eq. (\ref{eq:TE}) to a decimal number (\textit{e.g.}, the state [1,0,0] is mapped to 4 as decimal number representation).
+We next derive the relationship between PDIF and network coupling strength by considering a two-neuron network with a unidirectional connection ($X\rightarrow Y$).
+To simplify the notation, we first map each binary number sequence of $y_{n}^{(k)}$ and $x_{n-\tau}^{(l)}$ in Eq. (\ref{eq:TE}) to a decimal number ({e.g.}, the state [1,0,0] is mapped to 4 as decimal number representation).
 And for simplicity, we denote

 where $a$ and $b$ are decimal numbers representing the state of $y_{n}^{(k)}$ and $x_{n-\tau}^{(l)}$, respectively.
 Note that $\Delta p_{a,b}$ reflects the activity induced change of state probability of $y_{n+1}=1$ given the non-quiescent $x_{n-\tau}^{(l)}$ state, which depends on coupling strength $S$.
-Subsequently, we can rewrite PTD-TE expression (Eq. (\ref{eq:TE})) in terms of $p_{a,b}$ and $\Delta p_{a,b}$ with a Taylor expansion form:
+Subsequently, we can rewrite PDIF expression (Eq. (\ref{eq:TE})) in terms of $p_{a,b}$ and $\Delta p_{a,b}$ with a Taylor expansion form:

-where $p(a,b)=p(y_{n}^{(k)}=a,x_{n-\tau}^{(l)}=b)$ and $p(a)=p(y_{n}^{(k)}=a)$ (see \textit{Methods} for derivation details).
-From Eq. (\ref{eq:TE_dp}), we reveal that PTD-TE value is quadratically related to $\Delta p_{a,b}$.
-We then show $\Delta p_{a,b}$ can be Taylor expanded with respect to coupling strength $S$ (see \textit{Methods}), with a non-vanishing first-order leading term, \textit{i.e.}, $\Delta p_{a,b} \propto S$ to the leading order.
-We numerically verify the linear relation by systematically simulating an ensemble of a 3-neuron network (shown in Fig. \ref{fig:HH3}a) with various value of $S$ and estimating the corresponding value of $\Delta p_{a,b}$, as shown in the inset of Fig. \ref{fig3}a.
-Consequently, PTD-TE is proportional to $S^2$, with the numerical verification shown in Fig. \ref{fig3}a, which explains the reason that structural connectivity pattern in HH networks can be accurately inferred by PTD-TE values.
+where $p(a,b)=p(y_{n}^{(k)}=a,x_{n-\tau}^{(l)}=b)$ and $p(a)=p(y_{n}^{(k)}=a)$ (see Methods for derivation details).
+From Eq. (\ref{eq:TE_dp}), we reveal that the PDIF value is quadratically related to $\Delta p_{a,b}$.
+We then show that $\Delta p_{a,b}$ can be Taylor expanded with respect to coupling strength $S$ (see Methods for derivations), with a non-vanishing first-order leading term, {i.e.}, $\Delta p_{a,b} \propto S$ to the leading order.
+We numerically verify the linear relation by systematically simulating an ensemble of a three-neuron network (shown in Fig. \ref{fig:HH3}(a)) with various values of $S$ and estimating the corresponding value of $\Delta p_{a,b}$, as shown in the inset of Fig. \ref{fig:HH3}(e).
+Consequently, PDIF is proportional to $S^2$, with the numerical verification shown in Fig. \ref{fig:HH3}(e), which explains why the structural connectivity pattern in HH networks can be accurately inferred by PDIF values.